giorgosmamakoukas/MemoryEfficientStableLDS/README.md

 To reproduce our results for the UCLA, UCSD and DynTex benchmarks, you will need to run the `ReconstructImage.m` file. **NOTE**: you will need to set the configuration options at the top of the file so that it can work on your particular system.

 ## Learning and control on Franka Emika Panda

+For our results of Franka Emika Panda, consult the `FrankaLDS` directroy.